JouleCai/geospacelab/docs/_build/html/_sources/installation.rst.txt

 .. _cartopy:  <https://scitools.org.uk/cartopy/docs/latest/installing.html>

-First-time startup and basic configuration
+First-time Startup and Basic Configuration
 ------------------------------------------

 Some basic configurations will be set when the package is imported for the first time.
 Please pay attention on the message